joejustesen/aws-certifications/common-notes/RDS.md

   - can rotate keys, but cannot unencrypt data once encrypted
   - (envelope keys) two tier encryption, master key created by user, each instance has its own key
 - SSL for database connections
+  - force PG: rds.force_ssl = 1
+  - force MySQL: GRANT USAGE ON \*.\* TO 'mysqluser'@'%' REQUIRE SSL;
+- TDE Transparent Data Encryption
+  - only on Sql Server and Oracle
+  - operates on top of KMS
+  - can affect performance

 ## Monitoring